-- Include downtown property owners in the BRE program to better understand the development goals and challenges for their properties. - Continue to work with SFN and BC Parks on improved connectivity between the City and Saysutshun (Newcastle Island). - Monitor properties for sale or rent and engage in direct recruitment of businesses that are a good fit for specific areas and retail/service gaps. - Support reestablishment of the Commercial Street Night Market.
-For 11 weeks in the last two summers, the Night Market brought thousands to downtown with upwards of 70 street venders downtown before being cancelled in 2020.
-Having this activity take place downtown created a new vibe in the downtown core in the summers and is important in creating a new feel and character for
+- Include downtown property owners in the BRE program to better understand the development goals and challenges for their properties. - Continue to work with SFN and BC Parks on improved connectivity between the City and Saysutshun (Newcastle Island). - Monitor properties for sale or rent and engage in direct recruitment of businesses that are a good fit for specific areas and retail/service gaps. - Support signature events, festivals and the reestablishment of the Commercial Street Night Market.
+For 11 weeks in the last two summers, the Night Market brought thousands to downtown with upwards of 70 street venders downtown before being cancelled in 2020 because of the COVDI-19 epidemic.
+Having this activity take place downtown created a new vibe in the downtown core in the summers and is important in creating a new feel and character for the downtown and waterfront area.

-- the downtown and waterfront area.
-Metrics for this section could include: # of Downtown businesses in BRE program. - Periodically review the Downtown revitalization tax exemption (RTE) program to ensure it is providing the required support for target businesses in the downtown core.
+Periodically review the Downtown revitalization tax exemption (RTE) program to ensure it is providing the required support for target businesses in the downtown core.
 Ensure the RTE is marketed and understood by the development community.